-ANSWER BY NICOLE: It can become stagnant or impeded by loss of mobility, scar tissue, and especially when burdened with toxic debris.
+Your lymphatic system can become stagnant or impeded by loss of mobility, scar tissue, and especially when burdened with toxic debris.
 A stagnant or “clogged” lymph system can contribute to impaired immunity (and disease), fluid retention (edema), chronic pain (from the swelling and inflammation) and, from an aesthetic standpoint, even cellulite.
 A sluggish lymph system can impact or be an underlying factor in chronic sinusitis, puffy eyes, swollen ankles, arthritis, ear infections, colds and tonsil infections.

 And, just as important, it’s worth noting lymph drainage can be used for inflammatory conditions of all kinds—such as a sprained ankle, a knee recovering from joint replacement therapy, sinus congestion, or a swollen arm following radiation for cancer treatment.

 Can a lymphatic drainage massage help with the common cold?

 Yes, a good lymphatic drainage massage can definitely help if you are coming down with a cold.
 The technique will rally the body’s defenses to flush out the offending microbes and drain the inflamed mucous membranes, thus opening airways and giving relief from congestion.

-QUESTION Is it possible to do a self-lymphatic drainage massage?
+Is it possible to do a self-lymphatic drainage massage?

-Here’s an easy way to explain it: you need to fix a leak before mopping up the flood it has caused.
+Here’s an easy way to explain it.
+You need to fix a leak before mopping up the flood it has caused.
 So using the rebounder is to be done by generating a gentle rhythmic bounce without letting the feet leave the mat.
-Otherwise you are increasing blood flow and adding to the load of fluid that lymph capillaries must subsequently carry away.
-But gentle movement is essential to support the lymphatics, as the system relies on joint movement and skin tone to maintain its proper pumping function.
+Otherwise you are increasing blood flow and adding to the load of fluid.
+Gentle movement is essential to support the lymphatics, as the system relies on joint movement and skin tone to maintain its proper pumping function.

 After someone has had a lymphatic drainage massage, is there anything else they can do at home to optimize their results and enhance detoxification further?

 Herbal teas that help the body’s natural immune and elimination processes can be utilized.
 Although not a complete list by any means, a few herbs that help enhance the body’s natural detoxification process include burdock, licorice root, fennel and aloe vera.
 Gaia makes a great “Cleanse & Detox” tea that includes these and other detox-enhancing herbs, by the way.
-(Note: you can buy Gaia Cleanse & Detox Teaon Amazon.)
+(Note: you can buy Gaia Cleanse & Detox Tea on Amazon.)